JellyBeans01/WebAssembly-demo/WASMTest/README.md

 # WASMTest

-Here we will generate a WASm file from C++ and then test that logic.
+Here we will generate a WASM file from C and then test that logic.

 To run tests, make sure you have the source file built